Pupil premium strategy statement – Belfield Community School

 Children who need support due to DV and poor family conditions are given the correct specialist support for MH&W |

 Children happy and settled in school.
-Behaviour for Learning is excellent. |
+Behaviour for Learning is excellent.
+Children say they feel safe in school and know how to access support if needed.
+Progression in SDQ scores monitored by Inclusion Team |

 Disadvantaged children attend school regularly. |